*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 #5 Most schools offer scholarships.

-A scholarship may sound hard to get but, in most cases, it is not.
-The requirements are clearly stated by the school, because as I told you, all education is transparent in Finland.
+A scholarship may sound hard to get, but, in most cases, it is not.
+The requirements are clearly stated by each school because, as I told earlier, all education is transparent in Finland.
 Finns always play by the book.

-Most schools have their scholarships connected with the advancement of studies.
+Most schools have scholarships that are connected with the advancement of studies.

 Some schools require a prior history of excellent grades.
-Other schools automatically give a scholarship to the first-year students.
-In many schools, you need to show progress in your studies (usually 55 credits), to get the scholarship for the following year.
+Other schools automatically give a scholarship to first-year students.
+In many schools, you must show progress in your studies to get the scholarship for the following year.

 #6 Think about what you can do in your country to increase your chances of getting accepted.

 Many schools require a CV.
 Volunteer or work in your desired field.
-In your application letter, make sure you have examples showing that you are a motivated, proactive and an intelligent person.
+In your application letter, make sure you have examples showing that you are a motivated and proactive person.

 #7 A Finnish school may hold an entrance exam in your country.

-In some cases, you don’t even have to travel to Finland for your exam.
+Most likely you don’t have to travel to Finland for your exam.
 The exam locations of each institution are clearly stated at Studyinfo.fi.

 #8 Remember that in the exam, you may have questions with more than one right answer.

-For example, they can ask about your motivation.
-Or, you might be asked to read an article and reflect.
-In that case, don’t make a summary of the article, but rather show your thinking.
+For example, you might be asked to read an article and reflect.
+In that case, don’t summarize the article, but rather show your thinking.

 Study in Helsinki in English

-When studying in Haaga-Helia, I really enjoyed the learning style which included group work, presentations and the combination of research with practical business life.
+As a student at Haaga-Helia, I really enjoyed the learning style, which included group work, presentations, and the combination of research with practical business life.

 I think that studying is a fantastic gateway to Finnish business life for both Finnish and foreign students alike.
-In my classes, I made a lot of new acquaintances and many of us have continued to benefit from those connections in our jobs too.
+In my classes, I made a lot of new acquaintances, and many of us have continued to benefit from those connections in our work life, too.

 Haaga-Helia offers degree programs in tourism & hospitality, sports and different business topics in English.
-All Master’s degree programs and the Bachelor’s degree in International Business have evening classes so they are perfect if you’re working.
+All Master’s degree programs and the Bachelor’s degree in International Business have evening classes so they are perfect if you work.
 Check out all the programs available in English here.

 What You Need to Know about Student Life